 Ampezzo is quite interesting for its vernacular architecture, falling into the “Alto Tagliamento” type; particularly interesting are the old houses to be admired in the two hamlets of Oltris and Voltois – especially those in the latter display a classical medieval structure, and are representative examples of the typical old architecture of Carnia, with arcades and loggias, and the characteristic balconies clad in wood.
-Oltris, on the whole, is more evocative for its being a medieval village of narrow cobbled streets, but there are also interesting houses, mainly built in stone; the wooden balconies are called “linde” (see below an example of vernacular house in Voltois).
+Oltris, on the whole, is more evocative for its being a medieval village of narrow cobbled streets, but there are also interesting houses, mainly built in stone; the wooden balconies are called “linde” (see above an example of vernacular house in Voltois).

 The municipality of Ampezzo is one of the foremost in Carnia for both timber production and animal farming (especially cattle).

 Its most captivating historical trait is that during WW2 Ampezzo was the capital for a brief period of the small “Repubblica Libera della Carnia” (“Free Republic of Carnia”), covering an area of the conflict that fell under the control of the Partisan forces (as a note of curiosity, during that time 280 war prisoners from New Zealand were brought here, and contributed to the construction of the dam on the Lumiei, which went on to form the Sauris lake).